ballerina-platform/ballerina-spec/beps/con-simple-clients/1442_simple_connector_operations.md

 |};
 ```

-The operations client constructs the full `ConnectionConfig` internally from the simplified config, using sensible
+The `Connector` constructs the full `ConnectionConfig` internally from the simplified config, using sensible defaults
-defaults for all other fields.
-The `advanced()` method returns this internally created `Client` instance -- it does
+for all other fields.
+The `getClient()` method returns this internally created `Client` instance -- it does not allow
-not allow reconfiguring the connection parameters after initialization.
-Users who need to customize HTTP-level settings
+reconfiguring the connection parameters after initialization.
+Users who need to customize HTTP-level settings (e.g.,
-(e.g., timeouts, circuit breakers, proxy configuration) should create a separate `Client` instance directly with the
+timeouts, circuit breakers, proxy configuration) should create a separate `Client` instance directly with the full
-full `ConnectionConfig`.
-The `advanced()` method is intended for accessing API operations not covered by the curated
+`ConnectionConfig`.
+The `getClient()` method is intended for accessing API operations not covered by the curated set,
-set, not for reconfiguring the underlying connection.
+not for reconfiguring the underlying connection.

 This simplification extends to how the client appears in low-code environments: instead of a form with 15+ fields
 (most of which are irrelevant), the user sees only the 2-4 fields they actually need to fill in.